-The agencies that receive funding from the United Way/Community Health Charities campaigns are important partners in our mission; they enable us to provide effective solutions for the most pressing problems facing our friends and neighbors.
+The agencies that receive funding from the United Way/Combined Health Agencies Drive are important partners in our mission; they enable us to provide effective solutions for the most pressing problems facing our friends and neighbors.

 We strive to be the unifying bond that brings our community together and makes it a great place to call home.
 Without our agency partners, none of our work would be possible.
 Together we can create real, lasting change in Lincoln.

-United Way agency partners deliver services to youth and families within our community to help address United Way’s two focus areas- children and those in crisis.
-Community Health Charities of Nebraska offers hope and support to individuals dealing with chronic health conditions.
+United Way agency partners deliver services to children, individuals and families within our community to help address United Way’s three pillars: Education, Income and Health.
+Combined Health Agencies Drive of Nebraska offers hope and support to individuals dealing with chronic health conditions.
 Below is a list of all the programs for which we provide financial support.

-Disaster Relief Program: provides community education and 24-hour emergency response.
-It also addresses the basic needs of victims of disasters and fires.
+Disaster Relief Program: addresses the basic needs of victims of disasters and fires.
+Offers prevention services in low-income neighborhoods by providing smoke alarms and instructing about fire escape planning.

 The Arc of Lincoln

-Individual and Family Support Program – Youth Program: provides youth with intellectual and developmental disabilities (I/DD), such as autism and Down Syndrome, the opportunity to have meaningful interactions with peers, adults, and their community..
+Youth Programs: provide high quality services and resources to youth with intellectual and developmental disabilities (I/DD) with the opportunity to have meaningful interactions with peers, adults and their community.

 Boys & Girls Clubs of Lincoln/Lancaster County

-After-School and Summer Programs: focuses on tutoring, mentoring, and recreational activities for youth.
+Boys & Girls Clubs: focus on tutoring, mentoring and recreational activities for youth.

 CASA for Lancaster County